How to configure, manage and validate access tokens

 - Parse the access token as a signed JWT.

-If any one of the checks fails the token must be rejected and the resource server must return an HTTP 401 error with an appropriate code to the client.
+If any check fails, the token must be rejected and the resource server must return an HTTP 401 error with an appropriate code to the client.

 Example error for an invalid Bearer token: